New Mexico Speed Test Tool

 Connection Quality:

 A good internet connection is more than just speed.
-It includes factors like loaded ping latency, jitter, and fluctuations in download speed.
-This graph will help identify these fluctuations in your internet connection.
+It includes loaded latency, jitter, and fluctuations in download speed.
+This graph helps identify those fluctuations.

 Need more than Gigabit speeds?
-Try Fast
+Try Fast.

 Contact us today to learn more!